Solanum americanum: Taxonomy

+Distribution and habitat

+It has a wide but uncertain native range.
+The certain native range encompasses the tropics and subtropics of the Americas, Melanesia, New Guinea, and Australia.
+The plant is widely naturalised around the tropical Pacific and Indian Oceans, including Hawaiʻi, Indochina, Madagascar and Africa, possibly via anthropogenic introduction in these locales.

 Toxicity

-Research indicates the presence of toxic glycoalkaloids and there are warnings to be careful on the use of S. americanum as herbal medicine and food.
+Research indicates the presence of toxic glycoalkaloids, with authorities warning to be careful regarding the use of S. americanum as herbal medicine or food.
 The green fruit is particularly poisonous and eating unripe berries has caused the death of children.
 Ripe berries and foliage may also cause poisoning, though the toxicity seems to diminish somewhat with ripening.
-This is via high levels of the glycoalkaloids, solanine and solamargine.
-Other toxins present in the plant include chaconine, solasonine, solanigrine, gitogenin and traces of saponins, as well as the tropane alkaloids scopolamine (hyoscine), atropine and hyoscyamine.
+This is due to high levels of the glycoalkaloids, solanine and solamargine.
+Other toxins present in the plant include chaconine, solasonine, solanigrine, gitogenin and traces of saponins, as well as the tropane alkaloids scopolamine and hyoscyamine (an isomer of atropine).

 Significant amounts of solasodine (0.65%) have been found in the green berries.
 The ripe fruit also contains 0.3–0.45% solasonine, and acetylcholine, and has a cholinesterase-inhibiting effect on human plasma.
 In Transkei, rural people have a high incidence of esophageal cancer thought to be a result of using S. americanum as a food.
 Livestock can also be poisoned by high nitrate levels in the leaves.
 Toxicity varies widely depending on the genetic strain and the location conditions, like soil and rainfall.
-Poisonous plant experts advise: "...unless you are certain that the berries are from an edible strain, leave them alone."
+One field guide of poisonous plants advises, "unless you are certain that the berries are from an edible strain, leave them alone."

+Uses

+Culinary

+Despite the toxic compounds that they contain, cooked greens and ripe berries of S. americanum are eaten throughout their range.

+The ripe fruit is cooked into jams and preserves, or eaten raw.
+In Africa, South America, New Guinea and Oceania the young green shoots of S. americanum are cooked and eaten as greens, after boiling in water.
+The cooking water used for boiling the leaves is discarded as it contains the soluble alkaloids.
+In Kenya, Cameroon and Papua New Guinea the leaves are sold as a leaf vegetable in the markets.
+The leaves are used in a West Indian stew, and it is known as branched calaloo.
+In Mauritius it is cultivated and eaten as a pot-herb and used in bouillon.
+Experts warn that care should be taken since numerous toxins are reported with levels varying with local conditions and varieties.

+Medicine

+It is used as a medicine in Cameroon, Kenya, Hawaiʻi, Panama, Sierra Leone, Tanzania and Pakistan.
+In China a tea from the whole plant is used to treat cancer of the cervix.
+It is used as folk medicine for a wide range of conditions, being applied topically and internally.